With eight field teams and eight licensed cadastral surveyors, we are one of the larger surveying companies in the country.

 Subdivision Feasibility Study

 A study of relevant information is carried out to determine the feasibility of subdivision of a property.
 A report will be prepared outlining relevant issues and constraints.
-Click here to read more, click here for a project example for a four-unit subdivision.
+Click here to read more, click here for a project example for a four-unit subdivision and a 15 unit subdivision

 We can prepare and obtain subdivision consents, landuse consents, engineering approvals, drainage building consents, and right of way consents.
 We also do observation of engineering consents.
 Click here for an example of a commercial building resource consent.
 Click here for an example of a residential renovation resource consent and click here for an example of an apartment block resource consent.